krishnaprofessional/Shopping-Cart/README.md

 4. User can Clear the Cart completely by clicking "CLEAR CART".

-Tools Used: JavaScript, Css, Html.
+Technologies Used: JavaScript, Css, Html.